"Oscar is a great coach. In a few days he helped me regain my strokes and my feel for the ball."

 Bob Hansen, Univ. of California Santa Cruz.

 "I've been a teaching pro for about 13 years.
 During that time I've come across many theories (some great and some not so great).
 I would usually test them in a lesson.
 If they work, I keep using them.
-Well, I've been keeping a lot of theories and material from your book and using them daily with my lessons, with great results!"
+Well, I've keept a lot of theories and material from your book and using them daily with my lessons, with great results!"

 Scott Gilmore, Fort Walton Beach, Florida.